So here’s the backstory…

 Hey, give me a break – there was a lot of bourbon that night.

 All in all, that bar was part of my life for as long as I could remember.
-So much so, it was unspeakably hard to see it go as my parents moved forward with a major renovation project that’s going to bring an incredibly sick home bar and living space upon its completion.
-I wanted to bring the bar to Pittsburgh and keep it operational, but it was a lug of a thing and space for its third home is limited at best currently.
+So much so, it was unspeakably hard to see it go as my parents moved forward with a major renovation project that’s going to bring an incredibly sick new living space, complete with an updated, professionally-built bar, upon its completion.
+I wanted to bring my dad’s creation to Pittsburgh and keep it operational, but it was a lug of a thing and space for its third home is currently limited at best.

 So now that construction is underway, the contents of this former liquid domicile (now chopped up and erased from everything but our memories) are resting in various locations in my parent’s basement as workers press on to bring the new bar to life.
 Dust is Enemy #1 these days, so myself, my girlfriend Angelica, and my dad took to cleaning the night before Christmas Eve in preparation for family holiday parties.